Responsible Conduct of Research

 Whereas online training in RCR provides basic information on core topics to consider in efforts to conduct research in a responsible manner, field-specific training provides an opportunity to discuss these issues with colleagues.
 Field-specific RCR training is not a “one size fits all” and is perhaps best considered within the contexts of specific RCR issues faced by a given research field.

-RCR Field-Specific training can be fulfilled in any number of ways, with the intention being interactive, in-depth consideration of RCR issues with colleagues in one's field of research (or aligned fields).
-For example, it can involve participation in lab discussions of any RCR topic(s).
-It can involve participation in college or department discussions of any RCR topic(s).
+Field-Specific RCR training can be fulfilled in any number of ways, with the intention being interactive, in-depth consideration of RCR issues with colleagues in one’s field of research (or aligned fields).
+Additional guidance on how to complete Field-Specific RCR training is available here.

 In addition, Purdue offers a number of courses focused on “ethics”, all of which include an opportunity to discuss RCR topics.
 A current list of ethics courses is available here.
 Completing one of these courses fulfills the field-specific RCR training requirement.
 Purdue undergraduate and graduate students can register for these courses directly, as appropriate, and then use the RCR tracking application to indicate completion.
 Non-students can request a fee remission for auditing an ethics course through the formal process that includes completion and submission of the form available here.